katydecorah/documentation-action/README.md

 # documentation-action

-A GitHub action to help document your GitHub actions.
+A GitHub action to document your GitHub action.

 To use this action, create two workflow files: